networknt/light-doc/content/en/tool/memory_monitor.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-While you are testing performance of your microservices, you might be interested in monitoring your server memory usage.
+While you are testing the performance of your microservices, you might be interested in monitoring your server memory usage.
 The memory footprint is very important as we are talking about microservices - we might need to deploy hundreds or even thousands of microservices to compose a big application.
 In today's cloud environment, you can create vms or containers based on cpu, memory and hard drive usage and usually memory